jasondrogba/docker-hadoop-alluxio/README.md

 # docker-hadoop-alluxio
 # 1.Overview
 First of all, it is recommended to know about [Alluxio](https://docs.alluxio.io/os/user/stable/en/Overview.html) and [Hadoop](https://hadoop.apache.org/).
-Through this project, you can use Docker to quickly deploy an Alluxio cluster with under storage is HDFS.In addition, all nodes in the cluster are placed in containers, so that we can deploy the cluster on one host, which is convenient for learning and experimenting with Alluxio and Hadoop.The project can only be used in the experimental environment, and temporarily does not support the production environment.
+Through this project, you can use Docker to quickly deploy an Alluxio cluster with under storage is HDFS.In addition, all nodes in the cluster are placed in containers, so that we can deploy the cluster on one host, which is convenient for learning and experimenting with Alluxio and Hadoop.The project can only be used in the experimental environment, and temporarily does not support the production environment.Finally, an example is given using mapreduce based on hdfs and alluxio respectively.
 # 2.Quick Start Guide
 ## 2.1 Deploy Alluxio container cluster
 Download the whole project: